Tatang94/sipaling/replit.md

 - June 30, 2025: Successfully migrated from Replit Agent to Replit environment with PostgreSQL database
 - June 30, 2025: Fixed database connection issues and seeded sample data for production deployment
 - June 30, 2025: Resolved all API endpoints and confirmed application is fully functional
+- June 30, 2025: Successfully migrated from Replit Agent to Replit environment with new PostgreSQL database
+- June 30, 2025: Created and seeded PostgreSQL database with complete schema and sample data
 - June 30, 2025: Implemented comprehensive payment system with WhatsApp notifications
 - June 30, 2025: Added payment processing, proof upload, and status tracking features
 - June 30, 2025: Created dedicated payment page with multiple payment methods support